MarlinFirmware/MarlinDocumentation/README.md

 1. Document all supported GCodes with notes specific to Marlin.

 ### Work in progress

-There is a temp folder for work in progress files, documents that neeed improvement or are incomplete are there.
+You can use the `_tmp` folder for files in progress, and they will not be included in the site deployment.

 ## Local Jekyll Preview